Cut3st/Cut3st/README.md

 - 🎓 Currently an Mechanical Engineering Student
 - I am 18 as of 2021
 - I'm an old sould and i love Classic Jazz/Funky Jazz
-- I have my own portfolio of graphics,
+- I have my own portfolio of graphics, visit my website below

 ## 🧐 What I'm Up To
 - 🔭 I’m currently working on EXPANDING JAVA KNOWLEDGE